REBLOZYL® (luspatercept-aamt) logo

 Learn more about what to expect with REBLOZYL

 If your scheduled REBLOZYL dose is delayed or missed, call your healthcare team as soon as possible to reschedule your next appointment.
-Your doctor will give you your dose of REBLOZYL as soon as possible.
+Your doctor will give your dose of REBLOZYL as soon as possible.

 Learn more about what to expect with REBLOZYL